 Cotton swabs

-Cotton swabs are a sleeper item….it may surprise you to know that they among the top ten items that wash up on beaches.
+Cotton swabs are a sleeper item–it may surprise you to know that they among the top ten items that wash up on beaches.

 Go Green: Skip cotton swabs with plastic sticks

-Do not buy swabs with non-biodegradable plastic sticks.
+Do not buy swabs with plastic sticks.
 Purchase 100% cotton swabs with paperboard sticks, such as Q-Tips.
 You can also buy swabs with bamboo sticks, such as BOONBOO Cotton Swabs.
 This company is a certified B Corp, Climate Neutral, and 1% For the Planet member.
 Also available on Amazon.

-Try out a reusable swab such as Last Object’s LastSwab.
-I decided to give it a try, and it is not as gross as it may seem and is surprisingly very easy to clean.
-The one thing I will say is I wish the texture was a little softer.
-Although it adequately cleans ear wax, it is not absorbent and doesn’t help dry out water in the ear canal, which for me is a big reason I like to use them after a shower.
-They do make a swab specifically for beauty that looks softer, so if you use swabs for makeup touchups that would also be worth a try.
+The only reusable swab I have found is made from plastic, albeit 100% recycled ocean-bound plastic.
+Last Object’s LastSwab is effective for cleaning ear wax and is not as gross as it may seem–it is surprisingly very easy to clean.
+But I do wish the texture was a little softer.
+Being plastic, it is not absorbent and doesn’t help dry out water in the ear canal, which for me is a big reason I like to use them after a shower.
+They do make a swab specifically for beauty that appears softer, so if you use swabs for makeup touchups that would also be worth a try.
 Also available at Grove / Zero Waste Store.

-Plastic water bottles
+Plastic bottles

 Go Green: Stop buying bottled water